 The provisioner name to use.

-The key=value pair with template data variables to send to the CA. Use the --set flag multiple times to add multiple variables.
+The key=value pair with template data variables.
+Use the --set flag multiple times to add multiple variables.

-The JSON file with the template data to send to the CA.
+The JSON file with the template data variables.

 Certificate (chain) in PEM format to store in the 'sshpop' header of a JWT.